 Know Your Data

-Know Your Data is a brand new module allows your business users to have a corporate level view of the data they own without the complexity of the and possible confusion of security and risk metrics you get from the traditional Unstructured Data Module.
+Know Your Data is a brand new module which allows your business users to have a corporate level view of the data they own without the complexity and possible confusion of security and risk metrics you get from the traditional Unstructured Data Module.

 SPHEREboard has always been about providing customized, actionable reporting.
 In the past, that level of customization was provided through professional services or customized development.
 With the new Rules Engine in 3.14, you can set up your own rules for security issues, assign a risk score and do deep what-if analysis across all your unstructured data.